This Is What Best-By, Use-By, and Sell-By Dates Really Mean

 “Sell by,” “use by,” and “best by” are actually all dates determined by the food manufacturers, and they’re the manufacturers’ best guess as to food quality—not food safety.
 Basically, they indicate how long a food producer will guarantee their product will still be at peak quality to enjoy.

 And there’s no governmental authority policing how those dates are used—though Congress has tried (and failed) to pass legislation in recent years to try to standardize this labeling and clear up the confusion.
 Depending on the product and how it’s been handled, it is likely perfectly safe to eat for days or weeks after that sell-by, use-by or best-by date has passed.
-Check out which foods you might be throwing away too soon.

 Ignore the sell-by date